White House, GOP House leaders reach tentative debt ceiling deal to avert default

 "I just got off the phone with the president a bit ago," McCarthy tweeted.
 "After he wasted time and refused to negotiate for months, we've come to an agreement in principle that is worthy of the American people."

+In a brief news conference following the deal, McCarthy said that he expects the text of the bill to be publicly posted by Sunday, and a House vote to take place Wednesday.
+He also said he would speak to Mr. Biden again on Sunday.

-CBS News learned that the agreement would raise the debt limit for two years and keep non-defense spending flat — at 2023 fiscal year levels — for two years as well.
+The exact details of the deal were not immediately clear, although CBS News learned that it would raise the debt limit for two years and keep non-defense spending flat — at 2023 fiscal year levels — for two years as well.
 Under the deal, non-defense spending would then increase by 1% in the 2025 fiscal year.

 The deal also maintains funding for veterans' medical care programs, including the PACT Act, which was passed last year and expands benefits to 3.5 million veterans who have been exposed to toxic burn pits during wartime.
 Per the deal, the PACT Act's Toxic Exposure Fund will keep its funding through at least 2025.